Cellense/buffpanel-sdk-c-plus-plus/README.md

 - repeated sends in case of service unavailability
 - encapsulated thread management (no need to explicitly spawn threads)
 - storing messages in case the user's device is offline, etc.

-Where:
-- so you can use the value stellaris_test.